emanuelcohal/MKdocs/docs/GT-2.md

 `logger`: A utility for logging messages.
 `get_secret()`: A utility function to get the OpenAI API key from Secret Manager.

-## How to use it

-### Try the deployed API

-You can visit the deployed version of the API by adding /docs at the end of the endpoint URL.
-This will provide access to the API documentation and an interface to try the API.

-Visit the documentation or try the API using this URL : https://gt14-j3sh6qxa4a-uc.a.run.app/docs

-### Running Locally
-To run this API locally, follow these steps:

-1. Create and activate a virtual environment.
-2. Install the required libraries by running pip install -r requirements.txt.
-3. Launch the app using the command python -m uvicorn app:app --reload.
-4. Access the API at http://127.0.0.1:8000/.

-Note that you will need to have access to the Secret Manager with your Google Account since the OpenAI API key is stored there.
-If you do not have access, replace `openai_key` in the file `app/main.py` with your own OpenAI key.

-### Deploying to Cloud Run
-The API is currently deployed on Cloud Run.
-To deploy it to your own project, follow these steps:

-1. Login to the project account using the command `gcloud auth login`.
-2. Set the project using the command `gcloud config set project <project-id>`.
-3. Build the Docker image using the command `docker build -t gcr.io/<project-id>/gt14 .`.
-4. Push the image to Google Container Registry using the command `docker push gcr.io/<project-id>/gt14`.
-You may need to run the command `gcloud auth configure-docker`.
-5. Deploy the image to Cloud Run using the command `gcloud run deploy gt14 --image gcr.io/<project-id>/gt14 --platform managed --region us-central1 --allow-unauthenticated`

-## Project Structure

-At the root of the project, you will find the following files :
-* `requirements.txt` : lists all the required libraries.
-* `README.md` : provides information on how to use the API.
-* `main.py` : defines the host and port for FastAPI.
-* `Dockerfile` : specifies the Docker configuration.

-The `/app` directory contains the following files:
-* `schemas`: a folder that contains all the schemas for the API.
-* `tests`: a folder that contains all the tests for the API.
-* `utils`: a folder that contains scripts such as `logger`, `exceptions` and `secret_manager`.
-* `main.py`: a script where all the main logic is defined.
-* `openai.py`: a script where all the methods related to the OpenAI API are defined.

 # Testing